Information about me:

-I have an MA in Core Process Psychotherapy from the Karuna Institute in Devon, with more than a decade's worth of experience in private practice as a counsellor and psychotherapist.
+I have an MA in Mindfulness-Based Psychotherapy from the Karuna Institute in Devon, and more than a decade's worth of experience in private practice as a counsellor and psychotherapist.
 I also worked for several years as a student counsellor (at Oxford Brookes and the University of Northampton).
-I am accredited with UKCP and was for many years registered with BACP (although I have recently given up my membership).
+I am an accredited member of UKCP and was for many years registered with BACP.
 I am continually updating and reflecting upon ways to enrich my work.
 I have recently completed additional training in trauma, suicidality, working with young people, short-term counselling, fear, anxiety, grief and shame.

 I am particularly interested in the impact of complex family structures on personality development and am doing further training and research in this area.